 If the start of the 2010s is any indication, we have no plans to slow down.
 In 2010, we were selected by the CDC to serve as one of eight organizations in the United States to demonstrate the impact of a broad, community-wide initiative to lower teen pregnancy rates.
 The initiative is called Gaston Youth Connected, and it is already providing important lessons for the rest of the state.
 In 2011, we launched the WISE initiative to increase schools’ capacity to provide effective sex education that meets local needs.

 In January 2012, we announced a new state goal to reduce teen pregnancy 30% by 2020.
 As of 2013, teen pregnancy rates had dropped 29.97% - almost to our goal more than seven years ahead of schedule.

 On the Horizon - A More Comprehensive Impact

 Our long-standing strategic priorities have an impact far beyond teen pregnancy prevention.
 Ensuring quality sexuality education, protecting access to health care, helping families talk about sex in healthy and helpful ways... these are things we have always done and will continue to do.

-In May 2015, we announced that we are becoming SHIFT NC (Sexual Health Initiatives For Teens) and expanding our scope of work to include teen pregnancy, HIV/AIDS and STIs, sexuality, development, relationships, and access to care.
-Our methods of using evidence-based approaches won't change, but we'll be working toward a more comprehensive impact on young people's sexual health.
+In May 2015, we announced that we were becoming SHIFT NC (Sexual Health Initiatives For Teens) and expanding our scope of work to include teen pregnancy, HIV/AIDS and STIs, sexuality, development, relationships, and access to care.

 Want to learn more about what we're doing right now?
 Visit our Projects & Services section.